54 Rooms in a House: Design Inspiration for Your Home

 46. Attic

 Like a loft, the attic is an uppermost space or room that's often used for storage.
-An attic typically makes up an entire floor of a house, while a loft covers just a few rooms and typically leaves one or more sides open to the lower floor.
+An attic usually makes up a whole floor of a house.
+In contrast, a loft includes just a few rooms and often has one or more sides open to the floor below.

-The attic can be transformed to meet your needs because it's separate from the rest of the house.
+You can transform the attic to meet your needs since it's separate from the rest of the house.
 A primary or guest suite, perhaps?
 Research building permit requirements and come up with creative solutions to slanted or low ceilings.

 47. Storage Room